Dental caries and anthropometrics of children living in an informal floating Amazonian community: a cross-sectional pilot study

 DOI

-EstadoPublicada - 1 ene.
-2022
+EstadoPublicada - 2022

 Huella

-Profundice en los temas de investigación de 'Dental caries and anthropometrics of children living in an informal floating Amazonian community: a cross-sectional pilot study'.
+Profundice en los temas de investigación de 'Dental caries and anthropometrics of children living in an informal floating Amazonian community: A cross-sectional pilot study'.
 En conjunto forman una huella única.

 Citar esto